Types of keywords and how to use them in SEO

 Short-tail

 Starting small, short-tail keywords usually consist of no more than two words.
-Sometimes referred to as Seed Keywords, they are used to search for general information and are the first words you might think of when trying to describe a company like Embryo.
+Sometimes referred to as Seed Keywords or head terms, they are used to search for general information and are the first words you might think of when trying to describe a company like Embryo.
 Because they’re on the tip of the tongue, they are usually the first keywords used by customers as well.

 Examples might include “Embryo”, “marketing” or “Google Analytics”